graalvm/graal-languages-demos/graalwasm/graalwasm-onnx-runtime/README.md

 ### ONNX-WASM on GraalVM

+This project is a GraalVM-based reimplementation of the [ONNX Runtime Web Quick Start Demo](https://github.com/microsoft/onnxruntime-inference-examples/blob/main/js/quick-start_onnxruntime-web-script-tag/index.html) provided by Microsoft.

-This project demonstrates how to use the onnxruntime-web (ONNX Runtime WebAssembly) package inside a Java application powered by GraalVM Polyglot features.
-It loads and runs ONNX models entirely in the browser or JVM using WebAssembly (WASM) and JavaScript bindings.
+It demonstrates how to run ONNX models using the onnxruntime-web package inside a Java application via GraalVM Polyglot features.
+The core idea is to evaluate ONNX models entirely in the browser or on the JVM using WebAssembly (WASM) and JavaScript, tightly integrated with Java code.

 ### Technologies Used